-The Individualized Major Program allows a student to create a major that is not otherwise offered at the University of Connecticut.
-In order to submit a proposal for admission to the program, a student must: be in good academic standing, have a minimum grade point average of 2.0, and have third semester standing or higher.
-It is recommended that the student not have begun his or her final 30 credits of study.
+The Individualized Major Program allows students to create a major that is not otherwise offered at the University of Connecticut.
+In order to submit a proposal for admission to the program, students must: be in good academic standing, have a minimum grade point average of 2.0, and have third semester standing or higher.
+It is recommended that students not have begun their final 30 credits of study.
+Students are not permitted to apply in their final semester of study.

 Individualized majors may contribute to Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) degrees.